Viewing Configuration: Angled

 - Backed by Celestron's Limited Lifetime Warranty

-The scoop on the scope is, the Celestron Landscout 10-30X50 is a decent, little spotter for close range hunting and target shooting.
-Your distance glassing is limited to about 300 yards max, but it will get the scouting and spotting done for you before you switch up to binos.
+The scoop on the scope is, the Celestron Landscout 10-30X50 is a decent, little spotter for close range hunting and great target shooting spotting scope.
+Your distance glassing is limited to about 300 yards max, but it will get the scouting and spotting done for you before you switch up to binoculars.
 However, some models seemed to come with cloudy lenses and focus difficulties.
-But, it didn’t earn a spot in the bestselling ranks if this was a trend – or a place on our list of the best cheap spotters below $100.
+But, it didn't earn a spot in the bestselling ranks if this was a trend - or a place on our list of the best cheap spotters below $100.

-Another excellent Celestron is the Ultima 65 18-55×65 Straight spotting scope.
-It’s more expensive than the Landscout, but then again, how do you beat 50 bucks (approx)?
+Another excellent Celestron is the Ultima 65 18-55x65 Straight spotting scope.
+It's more expensive than the Landscout, but then again, how do you beat 50 bucks (approx)?
 Plus, you will get a little more ranging and power and a lot more light!
-Check it out here to learn more.

 Celestron aims to please outdoorsman with all types of glassing needs within a wide range of budgets.
 But, when it comes down to the wire, Celestron will beat all other prices in the market!